Luke Kuechly: 2015: Super Bowl appearance

 According to PFF through the first 12 weeks of the season, Kuechly's 17.6 run-stop percentage ranked first for any defensive player regardless of position with at least 100 snaps against the run.
 Further, Kuechly was one of seven linebackers with 30 or more tackles in the run game, and just one missed tackle.
 In coverage, Kuechly had three interceptions and four passes defended with no touchdowns allowed.
 He also allowed the second-lowest passer rating among all linebackers when targeted in coverage at 47.4 and is the one of just three linebacker with more than 25 tackles in coverage, and only one missed tackle.
 During the Panthers week 14 victory over the Atlanta Falcons, Kuechly recorded his fourth interception of this season against quarterback Matt Ryan.
 His 11 career interceptions are the most by any linebacker since he came into the league in 2012.
-During the Panthers thrilling 38-35 victory over the New York Giants to move them to 14-0, Kuechly recorded 15 tackles, his highest total since 2014 Week 5.
+During the Panthers thrilling 38–35 victory over the New York Giants to move them to 14–0, Kuechly recorded 15 tackles, his highest total since 2014 Week 5.
 Kuechly was the winner of PFF's inaugural Dick "Night Train" Lane Award, given to the defender who performed the best in pass-coverage over the course of the season.
 Kuechly led all linebackers in allowing a passer rating of just 48.7 into his coverage (playoffs included).

 In the Panthers' 31–24 win over the Seattle Seahawks in the NFC Divisional Round, Kuechly intercepted Seattle quarterback Russell Wilson early in the first quarter and returned the pick 14 yards for a touchdown to give the Panthers a 14–0 lead.
 He added another "pick six" late in the Panthers' 49–15 win over the Arizona Cardinals in the NFC Championship.
 On February 7, 2016, Kuechly was part of the Panthers team that played in Super Bowl 50.
 In the game, he recorded 10 tackles and a sack, but the Panthers fell to the Denver Broncos by a score of 24–10.
 Ten days after, it was announced that Kuechly would undergo surgery to repair a torn labrum.
 Sources said that he had played through the injury throughout the postseason.

 Kuechly was named to his third straight Pro Bowl, third straight first-team All-Pro, and was ranked as the seventh best player by his peers on the NFL Top 100 Players of 2016.

-2016 season
+2016

 In 2016, Kuechly started 10 games before suffering a concussion in Week 11, keeping him out the rest of the season.
 Despite the concussion and missing six games, Kuechly still recorded over 100 tackles, two sacks, six passes defensed, and one interception.
 He made his fourth straight Pro Bowl and was named second-team All-Pro, and was ranked 20th by his fellow players on the NFL Top 100 Players of 2017 as the highest ranked middle linebacker.